Astros' Greinke beats Royals for 1st time, makes history | Devdiscourse

 Alex Bregman tied it in the fourth with his 36th home run, just over Alex Gordon's glove and into the first row in left field.
 The Astros put runners on second and third with one out, but Montgomery retired the next two batters.
 Houston took the lead in the sixth after a walk to Bregman and back-to-back singles by Yuli Gurriel and Tucker to start the inning.
 An error on Lopez at second loaded the bases and ended the night for Montgomery.

-Reliever Tim Hill came in and got a strikeout, popout, and flyout to leave the bases loaded.
+Reliever Tim Hill came in and got a strikeout, pop out and a flyout to leave the bases loaded.
 The Astros scored three runs in the eighth on a three-run, pinch-hit home run by Yordan Alvarez.
 It was the first pinch-hit home run for Alvarez, and the first runs allowed in the majors by reliever Gabe Speier.

 Houston added a run in the ninth for the final margin.